RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 There's a lack of clear information, both for listeners and members, about expected response times.

 *Limit the impact of abandoned chats on members and listeners.* Accepting that abandoned chats can't be eliminated completely, some things can be done to limit their impact in particular cases.

+*Reduce preventable situations that tend to result in abandoned chats.* Not discussed further at this time.

 ### Proposal to identify abandoned chats